 Sewer Line Channeling Repair

 If after reviewing this article you find that your sewer line is channeled and not bellied, then you may be a candidate for trenchless pipelining.
-Since a channeled pipe does not necessarily have an issue with slope, pipelining may be the solution you are looking for.
-Pipelining is a non-destructive, cost-effective, and environmentally friendly method of repairing a damaged pipe from the inside by means of inserting an epoxy saturated felt liner into the pipe and letting it cure in place.
+Since a channeled pipe does not necessarily have an issue with slope, pipe lining may be the solution you are looking for.
+Pipe lining is a non-destructive, cost-effective, and environmentally friendly method of repairing a damaged pipe from the inside by means of inserting an epoxy saturated felt liner into the pipe and letting it cure in place.
 What that means for you is no digging up your floors or destruction inside your home to repair your sanitary drainage pipes.
 You won’t even need to leave your home during repairs.
-The result is a brand new, PVC quality pipe within the old one with a manufacturer’s 50 year life use expectancy.
+The result is a new, PVC-quality pipe within the old one with a 50-year life use expectancy.

 Sewer Line Belly vs. Channeling – Why the confusion?